-For extended, regular use of 30 gallon bags, we recommend the Glad ForceFlex Plus.
-The size and shape are standardized for typical 30 gallon cans (note though, that 32 gallon cans are more common and that 30 gallon bags will not work on most larger cans.
+For extended, regular use of 30-gallon bags, we recommend the Glad ForceFlexPlus Drawstring Large 30 Gallon.
+The size and shape are standardized for typical 30-gallon cans (note that 32-gallon cans are more common and that 30-gallon bags will not work on most larger cans.
 Strangely, we have found that 30-gallon bags are very common, while 32-gallon cans are the most common in this range).
-We appreciate that the closure is simple and clean, the stretchy plastic is confidence-inspiring, and these Glad bags performed better than most in our sniff test.
+We appreciate that the closure is simple and clean, and the stretchy plastic is confidence-inspiring.
+These Glad bags performed better than most in our sniff test.

 Why You Should Trust Us

 We test hundreds of categories of consumer goods and appliances.
-Each time we do, we seek expertise in the field and employ a proven-but-flexible protocol.
-We always purchase the products at retail, and design objective, repeatable tests that tax each product in a measurable way, which exceeds the "real world" demands that will be placed on the product.
-We employed long time tester and review editor Jediah Porter and empowered him to coordinate testing of strength, odor resistance, product consistency, and dispensing.
+Each time we do, we seek expertise in the field and employ a proven but flexible protocol.
+We always purchase the products at retail, and we design objective, repeatable tests that tax each product in a measurable way, which exceeds the "real world" demands placed on the product.
+We employed long-time tester and review editor Jediah Porter and empowered him to coordinate testing of strength, odor resistance, product consistency, and dispensing.

 Analysis and Test Results

-There is no question that the Best Buy Amazon Brand Solimo Kitchen bags were best at containing odor.
+There is no question that the Amazon Basics Kitchen bags were best at containing odor.
 Interestingly, as noted above, their plastic was considerably different than the others; it was way stretchier.
 Whether this unique plastic is associated with odor resistance or not, we can't tell you.
-But we can tell you that these bags, sealed up in your garage between trash pick up days, will let out less smell than others.
+But we can tell you that these bags, sealed up in your garage between trash pick-up days, will let out less smell than others.
 Other high performers included the Glad ForceFlex Plus and simplehuman.
 The thin plastic of the Glad Handle Tie bags let out more smells than the rest.

 — Jediah Porter